Dajuan Harris Jr.: Professional career

 On June 27, 2025, it was reported that Harris would join the Charlotte Hornets for the 2025 NBA Summer League.
 On August 4, 2025, it was announced that Harris had signed with the Kortrijk Spurs, a Belgian team which is playing in the BNXT League.
 However, on September 25, Harris parted ways with the team.
+He then landed with the Rio Grande Valley Vipers of the NBA G League.